FIWARE/tutorials.Extended-Properties/README.md

 ```

-Among the keywords defined in JSON-LD, the following terms are used or mapped within the NGSI-LD core `@context` to maintain their meaning when data is supplied.
+Among the keywords defined in JSON-LD, the following terms are used or mapped within the NGSI-LD core `@context` to maintain their meaning when JSON-LD data is supplied.

 - `@list` - Used to express an ordered set of data.
 - `@json` - Used in association with unexpandable JSON objects
-- `@language` - Used to specify the language for a particular string value.
+- `@language` - Used to specify the language for a particular string value or string array
-- `@none` - Used as a default index value when an attribute does not have the feature being indexed.
+- `@none` - Used as a default index value, when an attribute does not have the feature being indexed.
 - `@value` - Used to specify the data that is associated with a particular property
 - `@vocab` - Used to expand properties and values